Easy Guide To Reverse Charge Mechanism (RCM) Under GST

 When is Reverse Charge Applicable?

-Sections 9(3), 9(4), and 9(5) of the central GST acts govern the reverse charge scenario for inter-state transactions.
+Sections 9(3), 9(4), and 9(5) of the central GST acts govern the reverse charge scenario for an interstate scenario for inter-state transactions.

 • Supply of specific goods and services by the CBIC: The CBIC has produced a list of the items and services subject to the reverse charge under the power provided by section 9(3) of the CGST Acts.